TimBroddin/css-houdini-blobs/README.md

 ## Demo / Development

-You can play with a small demo on CodePen over at [https://codepen.io/bramus/pen/PoGbbzL](https://codepen.io/bramus/pen/PoGbbzL)
+You can play with a small demo on over at [https://css-houdini-blobs.vercel.app/L](https://css-houdini-blobs.vercel.app/)

 If you've cloned the repo you can run `npm run demo` to launch the included demo.

 ## Acknowledgements

+Inspired heavily by [css-houdini-circles](https://github.com/bramus/css-houdini-circles) by [@bramus](https://github.com/bramus) & made blobby by [blobs](https://github.com/g-harel/blobs).

+Bramus' acknkwledgements:
 The structure of this project was borrowed from [The lines PaintWorklet](https://github.com/CSSHoudini/css-houdini/tree/main/src/lines) by [@nucliweb](https://github.com/nucliweb).
 More inspiration was fetched from [extra.css](https://github.com/una/extra.css/tree/master/lib) by [@una](https://github.com/una/)

 ## License

-`css-houdini-circles` is released under the MIT public license.
+`css-houdini-blobs` is released under the MIT public license.
 See the enclosed `LICENSE` for details.